taemincode/taemincode.github.io/_posts/2025-10-11-first-hackathon.md

 I wanted to join a hackathon that was designed for my age group (high school), since I didn't want to compete with adults.
 After some research, I found a <a href="https://hackathons.hackclub.com" target="_blank" rel="noopener">website</a> that showed all the upcoming high school hackathon events, and I chose to participate in a hackathon called <a href="https://hackwiththebeat.com" target="_blank" rel="noopener">*Hack with the Beat*</a>.
 {% include responsive-image.html
     src="/assets/images/posts/2025/first-hackathon/hackathon_website.webp"
-    alt="Hack with the Beat hackathon website screenshot"
+    alt="Homepage screenshot of the Hack with the Beat high school hackathon website"
 %}

 This hackathon was a music-themed hackathon and encouraged the participants to create projects linked to music.
 Since the schedule fit well for me, and it seemed to be a good hackathon (based on the website and the Discord server), I chose to give it a try.<br>